-$(WIOA \S 108(b)(1)(C); 20 CFR \S 679.560(a)(3))$
+(WIOA §108(b)(1)(C); 20 CFR §679.560(a)(3))

-Boards must include an analysis of the regional workforce, including current labor force (per WD Letter 18-20, Attachment 2) employment and unemployment data, information on labor market trends, and educational and skill levels of the workforce, including individuals with barriers to employment.
+Boards must include an analysis of the regional workforce, including current labor force (per WD Letter 18-20-22) employment and unemployment data, information on labor market trends, and educational and skill levels of the workforce, including individuals with barriers to employment.

-Board Response-In addition to the Labor Market information previously included, the population in the Golden Crescent was 197,171 per American Community Survey data for 2014-2018.
-The region has a civilian labor force of 92,763 with a participation rate of 60.6%.
-Of individuals 25 to 64 in the Golden Crescent, 17.6% have a bachelor's degree or higher which compares with 32.9% in the nation.
-The table below contains additional workforce information, including employment/unemployment trends.
+Board Response-In addition to the Labor Market information previously included the population in the Golden Crescent was 197,031 per American Community Survey data for 2016-2020.
+The region has a civilian labor force of 91,357 with a participation rate of 59.6%.
+Of individuals 25 to 64 in the Golden Crescent, 17.2% have a bachelor's degree or higher which compares with 34.3% in the nation.
+The median household income in the Golden Crescent is \$57,235 and the median house value is \$139,567.
+The table below contains additional workforce information, including employment/unemployment trends as of December 2022.